Juchert J1919.4+1453

 Overview

-Juchert J1919.4+1453 is a moderately populated, dense object of high C3 quality.
-Its parallax locates it at a very large* distance, above the mid-plane, affected by very high extinction.
-It is catalogued as a very massive, near-solar metallicity, very young cluster (see Parameters).
-It is poorly studied in the literature.
+Juchert J1919.4+1453 is a moderately populated, very loose object of high C3 quality.
+Its parallax locates it at a very large distance, above the mid-plane, affected by very high extinction.
+It is catalogued as a very massive, near-solar metallicity, young cluster (see Parameters).
+It is rarely studied in the literature.

 Note: This object shares a large percentage of members with a later reported entry.
 See table with shared members information.